SleepyScribe/AirStatus/README.md

 #### Used materials
 * Some code from [this repo](https://github.com/ohanedan/Airpods-Windows-Service)

 ## This is a fork updated for my own personal use to work with Bleak 1.1.0/Python 3.13.
+Only tested on Linux.